yt-project/yt-4.0-paper/manuscript.md

 This translates to a $\sim75$% reduction in the memory and time required for processing files, a significant increase in performance.
 For a 7th order bitmap index, selection requires $>100\times$ the time that the same selection took using a 6th order index, but there is no change in the number of files indicated.
 A 6th order index is sufficient to identify the minimal set of files touched by the selectors in this case because the dataset was partitioned between the files along a 6th order Hilbert space filling curve.
-While it is generally true that the time required to identify files using a bitmap index will increase exponentially with the size of the index, the order of the index that results in the minimal number of files for any dataset will depend upon how the domain is partitioned between files (see Section [sec:test_decomp]).
+While it is generally true that the time required to identify files using a bitmap index will increase exponentially with the size of the index, the order of the index that results in the minimal number of files for any dataset will depend upon how the domain is partitioned between files (see Section @sec:test_decomp).
 The memory required to store the index for the test dataset scales according to $\propto2^{2k}$, for a $k^{\mbox{th}}$ order index.
 If uncompressed bitmaps had been used instead of EWAH compressed bitmap, the memory would have scaled with the total number of cells contained within the 3-dimensional test domain ($2^{3k}$).

 #### Collision Refinement {#sec:test_order2}

-Increasing the refinement of the primary index does so for the entire domain and, as seen in Section [sec:test_order1], can become costly in terms of the memory required to store the bitmap and the time required to perform operations.
+Increasing the refinement of the primary index does so for the entire domain and, as seen in Section @sec:test_order1, can become costly in terms of the memory required to store the bitmap and the time required to perform operations.
 However, it is also possible to increase refinement by nesting a second Morton bitmap index within those cells of the primary index that contain collisions.
 As the nested indexes will contain a smaller portion of the domain and data, they will be less complex and can be compressed more efficiently than the primary index covering the entire domain.
 This enhanced compression means that, although a greater overall number of EWAH compressed bitmaps will need to be utilized (one for the coarse index and one for each collision within the coarse index), less space will be needed to store the bitmap and bitwise operations will be faster.
 Figure @fig:test_order2 shows the results for adding a secondary index of varying order with the overall refinement order of the index (primary index order + secondary index order) held constant at 6.
-The test dataset and selectors applied were the same as in Section [sec:test_order1].
+The test dataset and selectors applied were the same as in Section @sec:test_order1.

 ![
 Dependence of query time (top), fraction of files selected/cells with collisions (middle), and memory required to store the index (bottom) on the order of the secondary index used to refine collisions.